Consolidated B-24 Liberator: Production

 In 1943, the model of Liberator considered by many the "definitive" version was introduced.
 The B-24H was 10 in longer, had a powered gun turret in the upper nose to reduce vulnerability to head-on attack, and was fitted with an improved bomb sight (behind a simpler, three-panel glazed lower nose), autopilot, and fuel transfer system.
 Consolidated, Douglas and Ford all manufactured the B-24H, while North American made the slightly different B-24G.
 All five plants switched over to the almost identical B-24J in August 1943.
 The later B-24L and B-24M were lighter-weight versions and differed mainly in defensive armament.

 As the war progressed, the complexity of servicing the Liberator continued to increase.
 The B-24 variants made by each company differed slightly, so repair depots had to stock many different parts to support various models.
 Fortunately, this problem was eased in the summer of 1944, when North American, Douglas and Consolidated Aircraft at Fort Worth stopped making B-24s, leaving only the Consolidated plant in San Diego and the Ford plant in Willow Run.

 In all, 18,482 B-24s were built by September 1945.
 Twelve thousand saw service with the USAAF, with a peak inventory in September 1944 of 6,043.
-The U.S. Navy received 977 PB4Y-1s (Liberators originally ordered by the USAAF) and 739 PB4Y-2 Privateers, derived from the B-24.
+The US Navy received 977 PB4Y-1s (Liberators originally ordered by the USAAF) and 739 PB4Y-2 Privateers, derived from the B-24.
 The Royal Air Force received about 2,100 B-24s equipping 46 bomber groups and 41 squadrons; the Royal Canadian Air Force 1,200 B-24Js; and the Royal Australian Air Force 287 B-24Js, B-24Ls, and B-24Ms.
 Liberators were the only heavy bomber flown by the RAAF in the Pacific.